MOFplus/molsys_rel/README.md

 Molsys is the library used to read, write and manipulate atomistic models.
 It can be used in python programs and features also lots of scripts to run on the command line to transform structure files.
+For a rationale why such a class is needed please have a look at the documentation (see below)

 ### Installing